 I tried to keep the front of it relatively wrinkle-free, but the back looks…rough.

 Long pointy ears were then added to either side, and some pink craft paint was dabbed on the inside.

 BABY YODA’S EYES & MOUTH

-For the eyes, I painted a little black craft paint on a couple old chrome cabinet pulls (I’m currently updating the boys’ Jack-&-Jill bathroom so these have since been replaced…look for a post on this makeover soon!).
+For the eyes, I painted a little black craft paint on a couple old chrome cabinet pulls.

-Once dry, I cut small slits through the green felt with an X-Acto knife and dug out tiny indentations into the styrofoam, then stuck the cabinet pulls in and secured them with a couple dabs of hot glue.
+Once the eyes were dry, I cut small slits through the green felt with an X-Acto knife and dug out tiny indentations into the styrofoam, then stuck the cabinet pulls in and secured them with a couple dabs of hot glue.